Talal-A/obsidian-immich/README.md

 6. Install the plugin.
 7. Fill in the following settings:
     - Immich URL: full url to your Immich instance.
 Do not include the trailing `/`.
-    - Immich API key: the key you just generated.
+    - Immich API key: the key you generated in step 5.
     - Immich Album ID: the UUID you obtained in step 2.
     - Immich Album Share Key: the Key you obtained in step 4.